mitk0936/sofia-city-transport-timing-widget/README.md

 # Firmware:

-Using Lua firmware for nodemcu, built here: http://nodemcu-build.com/ with global modules: cjson, file, gpio, http, net, node, spi, tmr, uart, ucg, wifi
+Using Lua firmware for nodemcu, built here: http://nodemcu-build.com/ with global modules: file gpio http net node sjson spi tmr uart ucg wifi

-The binary of the firmware is imcluded in the repo.
+The binary of the firmware is included in the repo.
 <br/>

 For flashing, flash esp_init_data_default.bin at: